-You have finally settled on an island of your choice, but the island has a pre-set layout where hills and rivers have been laid out before you even step foot on it.
-Good thing is that you are able to craft and use tools to cross rivers and climb hills to completely explore the entire island.
+You have finally settled on the island of your choice, but the island has a pre-set layout where hills and rivers have been laid out before you even step foot on it.
+The good thing is you can craft and use tools to cross rivers and climb hills to explore the entire island thoroughly.

-However, taking out and switching tools just to move around can get a bit of a hassle after a while.
-Thus, the game included building bridges and inclines to not just allow ease of traversing areas and connecting land separated by rivers, but also for the players’ creativity.
+However, taking out and switching tools to move around can be a hassle.
+Thus, the game included building bridges and inclines to allow ease of traversing areas and connecting land separated by rivers and for the players’ creativity.

-When you talk to Tom Nook in Resident Services about infrastructures you can ask about bridges and inclines or layout changes by moving a building or an island home.
+When you talk to Tom Nook in Resident Services about infrastructure, you can ask about bridges and inclines or layout changes by moving a building or an island home.

 You will have the option to build a bridge, make an incline, or demolish something.

-If you want to build a bridge, just select that option and you will be presented with a list of bridge types that you can choose to build.
-The same goes when you choose to build an incline.
+If you want to build a bridge, select that option, and you will be presented with a list of bridge types you can choose to build.
+The same goes when you decide to build an incline.

-After selecting a structure style, Mr. Nook will hand you a Bridge Marker Kit or an Incline Marker Kit that you can use to mark a spot where you want the structure to be built on.
+After selecting a structure style, Mr. Nook will hand you a Bridge Marker Kit or an Incline Marker Kit that you can use to mark a spot where you want the structure to be built.